-The following discussion and analysis of our financial condition and results of operations, as well as other sections in this Quarterly Report on Form 10-Q, should be read in conjunction with our unaudited interim condensed consolidated financial statements and related notes thereto appearing elsewhere herein and our audited annual consolidated financial statements and related notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" for the year ended December 31, 2021, included in our Annual Report on Form 10-K filed with the United States Securities and Exchange Commission ("SEC") on February 28, 2022.
+The following discussion and analysis of our financial condition and results of operations, as well as other sections in this Quarterly Report on Form 10-Q, should be read in conjunction with our unaudited interim condensed consolidated financial statements and related notes thereto appearing elsewhere herein and our audited annual consolidated financial statements and related notes thereto appearing elsewhere herein and our audited annual consolidated financial statements and related notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" for the year ended December 31, 2021, included in our Annual Report on Form 10-K filed with the United States Securities and Exchange Commission ("SEC") on February 28, 2022.
 In addition to historical financial information, some of the information contained in the following discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act").
-All statements other than statements of historical facts, including statements regarding our future results of operations and financial position, the impact of the COVID-19 pandemic, business strategy, current and prospective products, product approvals, research and development costs, current and prospective collaborations, timing and likelihood of success, plans and objectives of management for future operations and future results of current and anticipated products, are forward-looking statements.
+All statements other than statements of historical facts, including statements regarding our future results of operations, timing and likelihood of success, plans and objectives of management for future results of current and anticipated products, are forward-looking statements.